Carsten

 My personal railroad hobby is mostly aimed at North American railroads, particularly the former Atchison, Topeka and Santa Fe Railway and the railroads of the steel region around Pittsburgh.
 The hobby part of the signaling and safety thing is also heavily influenced by North American practices - a very inspiring contrast to traditional European thinking.

 Over the years my interest in North American railroads has included shortlines and regional railroads.
-The North American railroading practises serve as an inspiration in simplicity and represent an art of cheap and simple operations that has been forgotten (and made impossible by overregulation) here in Europe.
+The North American railroading practices serve as an inspiration in simplicity and represent an art of cheap and simple railroad operations that has been forgotten (and since made impossible by overregulation) here in Europe.
 Unfortunately preventing a big segment of a European rail freight market to ever re-develop.

 In 1998 I joined RAMBØLL, a major Danish company of consulting engineers.
 Rambøll was at the time building a team of signal experts, which was expanded over the years.
 My years at Rambøll included a 1-year stay in the US, Pittsburgh PA more precisely, and a lot of different projects for many clients.
 Some challenging, some odd, some plain fun and some boring - as life goes.
 The projects ranged from very technical signaling design to operational analyses.

-In 2007 is so happened that I got involved in buying a couple of diesel locomotives and starting a locomotive leasing company, BLDX A/S .
-Everyone around me felt this was an appropriate way for me to celebrate my midlife crisis(!) - I mean, what else do you do when you're a railfan, don't like motorcycles or sports cars and don't have a wife to divorse? ;-) BLDX A/S is a part time business for me, and I serve as the managing director of the company.
+In 2007 it so happened that I got involved in buying a couple of diesel locomotives and starting a locomotive leasing company, BLDX A/S. Everyone around me felt this was an appropriate way for me to celebrate my midlife crisis(!) - I mean, what else do you do when you're a railfan, don't like motorcycles or sports cars and don't have a wife to divorse?
+I met Dorthe a few years later, and fortunately she embraced me as well as my cat and the locomotives!
+BLDX A/S is a part time business for me, and I serve as the managing director of the company.
 Rambøll was a good sport about this and allowed me to reduce hours there to allocate time for BLDX.